jeongoks/Telemetry_MAUI/README.md

-# MAUI mobile app - School project
+# Telemetry data - School project

 ## Introduction
 This project is a school assignment, where we wish to display telemetry data, such as `Temperature` and `Humidity` as well as a `TimeStamp` as to when the readings have been read - in the visualization of a chart, so that any user can get an overview of the readings.